 On a cruise ship you can be hundreds of miles from shore.
 If you have a headache or an upset stomach, you don’t want to be without relief.
-Yes, there will be a small store on the ship that sells OTC medicines, but they can be expensive.
-We’ve seen prices of $17 for a bottle of cold medicine.
+Yes, there will be a small store on the ship that sells OTC medicines, but they can be expensive and aren’t open in the middle of the night.

 Instead, be liberal in packing for any situation that might come up.
 It won’t seem silly bringing a whole medicine cabinet if something comes up and you have just the thing you need to feel better.

 One of the great things about cruising is that there aren’t really restrictions on how much you can pack.
 If you want to bring a couple of suitcases you can.

 That’s a blessing and a curse.
 It also means that many people overpack for their trip.
 The issue with packing too much is that you still have to carry your suitcases to and from the port and around the ship.

 Instead, try to pack lighter if you can.
 For instance, on a seven-day cruise, you really only need 3-4 outfits as you can wear the same thing twice.
 There’s still plenty to pack, but don’t let it be so much that you can’t handle your bags yourself.

 One of the handiest things you can bring on a cruise?
 It’s something that’s already in your pantry.
 Packing a few gallon-sized Ziploc bags is a smart idea because they have so many uses.

 You can use them to keep small items (like medicines) together.
 They are also great for keeping wet clothes separate from dry.
 We also like to put smaller liquids that we bring onboard in the bags in case they accidentally spill.